shiv1470/time-table-extractor/README.md

 # time-table-extractor
 This would generate time table for asked faculty from a master time table

-1. What this script do?
+1. What does scratch1 do?

 -> It takes Faculty code as input and prepare it's time-table from master time table which is much easier to read